gregsherrid/google_scribe/README.md

 =========

 Allows writing data to google sheets via a public URL.
-Useful for writing data or error logging on small projects without the hassle of setting up a persistant data store.
+Useful for writing data or error logging on small projects without the hassle of setting up a persistent data store.

 Based on and inspired by
 [Scott Olmsted's guide](http://railsrescue.com/blog/2015-05-28-step-by-step-setup-to-send-form-data-to-google-sheets/)